 When does Honours begin?

 Students can begin Honours in either semester, but you need to be aware that Honours starts before the regular semester start.
-The starting dates (attendance is mandatory and there are compulsory workshops on several days for the first 6 weeks) are:
+You will be advised of the starting dates approximately 3 weeks prior to starting.
+As a general rule semester 1 will normally start in week 4 of January and semester 2 will start in week 3 or 4 of July.
+Attendance is mandatory as there are compulsory workshops on several days for the first several weeks.

 How do I qualify for Honours?